LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: The Topologies of LLM Graph Hallucinations (RQ1)

-Our aim is to prompt LLMs with famous graphs for which the ground truth topology is known and available online (see e.g. on repositories such as SNAP \cite{snapnets} or KONECT \cite{konect}), and consequently most likely part of the training of these LLMs \cite{gao2020pile}.
-We chose three graphs in that regard, as ground truth: the Zachary's karate club graph (coined KC hereafter) and Les Misérables (coined LM, see their composition e.g. in the NetworkX library \cite{networkx}) and the 50th graph of the graph atlas \cite{read1998atlas}.
+Our aim is to ask LLMs for famous graphs for which the ground truth topology is commonly available online (see e.g. on repositories such as SNAP \cite{snapnets} or KONECT \cite{konect}), and consequently most likely part of the training set used for these LLMs \cite{gao2020pile}.
+We chose three graphs, the Zachary's Karate Club graph (coined KC hereafter) and Les Misérables (coined LM, see their description e.g. in the NetworkX library \cite{networkx}) and the 50th graph of the graph atlas \cite{read1998atlas}.

-\paragraph{Prompts to LLMs} Prompts to LLMs, in order to obtain a graph structure, are in the following form: \texttt{Provide me the so called "X" graph as a python edge list; print it}, with X being the graph of interest, for instance the "Zachary's karate club", "Les Misérables" or \texttt{Provide me with graph \# from the Graph Atlas, as a python edge list; print it}, with \texttt{\#} the graph number in case of requests concerning the graph atlas.
-The request for Python structured responses is because of the NetworkX library \cite{networkx} we use to instantiate and analyze these graphs.
+\paragraph{Prompting LLMs.} The prompts we used in order to obtain a graph structure are the following: \texttt{Provide me the so called ``X" graph as a python edge list; print it}, with X being the graph of interest, for instance the KC or the LM.
+We also used the prompt \texttt{Provide me with graph \# from the Graph Atlas, as a python edge list; print it}, with \texttt{\#} being the graph number in the case of queries concerning the graph atlas.
+We asked for Python structured responses because we use the NetworkX library \cite{networkx} to instantiate and analyze the outputs.

-\paragraph{Outputs by LLMs} Following such prompts, the returned payload is most often in the form of a list such as $(1,2), (1,3), \dots$ (see Section \ref{appendix:output} for an example); that edge list is then parsed and built as a NetworkX graph (undirected ones in alignment with our ground truth graphs in this paper).
-As these ground truth graphs are also present in the NetworkX library, comparison is convenient.
-We note that incomplete outputs (i.e. incomplete responses leading to a partial edge list) are nevertheless examined.
-We report that a small fraction of queried LLMs refused return an edge list, as they claim not having access to the data for instance (as also noted by the Hallucination Leaderboard project \cite{board}); some also prefer to provide Python code to print the queried graph using a library: these models are discarded from our study.
+\paragraph{LLM Outputs.} Given the chosen prompts, the outputs are most often in the form of a list, e.g. $(1,2), (1,3), \dots$ (see Section \ref{appendix:output} for an example).
+The edge list is then parsed and built as a NetworkX graph; we used undirected graphs in alignment with the ground truth graphs chosen in this article.
+As the ground truth graphs are also present in the NetworkX library, the comparison is convenient.
+To be noted that incomplete outputs (i.e. incomplete responses leading to partial edge lists) are nevertheless examined.
+We report that a small fraction of queried LLMs refused to return an edge list and claimed they do not have access to the data (as also noted by the Hallucination Leaderboard project \cite{board}).
+Some other LLMs only provide the Python code to print the queried graph using a certain library (e.g. NetworkX); these models are discarded from our study.